 In accordance with its Jesuit mission to educate men and women for others, community-engaged learning (also referred to as service-learning) at Gonzaga University encourages students to deepen their understanding of community and social justice through exploring links between service and academic work.
-Community-engaged learning has been incorporated into Gonzaga courses for over twenty years.
+Community-engaged learning has been incorporated into Gonzaga courses for over twenty-five years.
 One of the nation’s most impressive movements in higher education, community-engaged learning unites classroom theory and rigor with direct experience and thoughtful action in the larger civic community.

 Academic community-engaged learning differs from community service in that the service is performed in the context of an academic course.
 This researched high impact teaching and learning practice contributes to success both inside and outside of the classroom.
 The students’ community-based experiences enhance and build upon the learning that is being done in the classroom.
 These experiences both enhance student learning, as well as help to develop an ethic of service.
 Students are asked to reflect upon their experiences and to apply these insights to the course material.

 Gonzaga’s community-engaged learning program is managed by the Center for Community Engagement with guidance from the faculty-led Community Engaged Learning Advisory Board (CELAB).
 The Center provides resources for students and faculty, placements in the community, and a network of campus and community connections.